 - if any subscriptions and memberships are in place; and

-- what customer, identification and membership numbers exist to help identify the deceased person when notifying authorities, companies and organisations (see Step 12 – Notify the Relevant Government Departments, Companies and Organisations).
+- what customer, identification and membership numbers exist to help identify the deceased person when notifying authorities, companies and organisations (see Step 12 – Notify Government Departments & Service Providers of the Death).

-Please note that most companies have a formal process in place for the Executor or Administrator of the deceased estate to gain access to the relevant information, make claims, pay bills and close accounts.
+Most companies you as the Executor or Administrator will be dealing with on behalf of the deceased person and their estate will have a formal process in place to gain rightful access to the relevant information, make claims, pay bills and close accounts.

 If you were able to locate the Will as outlined in Step 4 – Locate the Will & Insurance Information, other important documents may also be stored in a similar spot.